Constructible characters and b-invariants

-As the only irreducible Coxeter systems affording possibly unequal parameters are of type $I_2(2m)$, $F_4$ or $B_n$, and as $\gamma_\chi=1$ for any character $\chi$ in these groups, we can conclude that, in general (equal or unequal parameters), $\gamma_\chi=1$ for all the characters $\chi$ with minimal $b$-invariant constructed in Theorem~L (for both (a) and (b)).
+{\sc Remark 0 - } As the only irreducible Coxeter systems affording possibly unequal parameters are of type $I_2(2m)$, $F_4$ or $B_n$, and as $r_{\! \chi}=1$ for any character $\chi$ in these groups, the statement ``$r_{\! \chi}=1$'' in Theorem~L(a) and (b) follows immediately from Lusztig's Theorem.
+Therefore, we will prove only the statements about the minimality of the $b$-invariant and the scalar product.\finl